Should you use your iPhone for video and filmmaking?

 The iPhone is inconspicuous and people are used to them.
 You can shoot with it in situations where a big video camera or DSLR would attract too much attention.
 It’s small and light, so it’s easy to carry with you anywhere, and to mount in unusual places.

 People are usually less self-conscious when you film them with a phone rather than a pro camera.
-You’ll probably get more natural responses by using a phone – but not if you overload it with accessories.
+You’ll probably get more natural responses by using a phone, but maybe not if you overload it with accessories.

 To shoot this film with an SLR, I used a big carbon fibre tripod, a monopod, a loupe, a stabiliser, a wheelchair and four lenses